-Objective 6: Sport, Leisure And Community Facilities
+Objective 6: Sport, Leisure And Community Facilities (SLC) and Renewable Energy (R)

-To promote health and wellbeing within a sustainable community
+15. To promote health and wellbeing within a sustainable community

-The 2015 Neighbourhood Plan survey showed that Standish has a strong sense of community spirit and this was considered the best aspect of living in Standish.
-In fifth place, local community facilities were also considered an important part of life in the village.
+15.1 The 2015 Neighbourhood Plan survey showed that Standish has a strong sense of community spirit and this was considered the best aspect of living in the village.
+In fifth place, local community facilities were also considered an important part of life in Standish.

-The consultation also identified a lack of sporting and leisure activities for young people.
-The top issue for improvement respondents wanted to see was more sporting and leisure facilities, particularly for young people.
-Improvements to parks, open space and community facilities were the seventh and ninth most important issues.
-Improvements to Ashfield Park, currently the only park in Standish, and provision of additional parks within the village centre were also identified.
+15.2 The consultation also identified a lack of leisure and sport facilities.
+The main issue for improvement in Standish that respondents wanted to see was more leisure and sport facilities, particularly for young people.

+15.3 Improvements to parks and open space and community facilities were the seventh and ninth most important issues.

+15.4 Improvements to Ashfield Park, currently the only park in Standish, and provision of an additional park within the central area of the village were also identified as desirable .

-The Plan, therefore, seeks to ensure that Standish has a range of good quality community, social, sport and leisure facilities available to everyone.
+15.5 The Standish Neighbourhood Plan, therefore, seeks to ensure that Standish has a range of good quality community, social, leisure and sport facilities available to everyone.